Be A Tourist In Your Hometown – Manassas, VA

 The ARTFactory is a non-profit organization that provides an array of programs in the arts for aspiring artists as young as 5 years old.
 Why should you add it to your list?
 Reason number one is the location.
 ARTFactory is located in the old town Candy Factory and is the cornerstone for the downtown arts community.
 This brings us to reason number two, the ARTFactory has a gallery that hosts exhibits of local and visiting artists, showcasing some of the most unique works you can find in the area.

 The Stone House

 Take a step back in time and explore the harrowing events of the Battle of Bull Run at Ben Lomond Historic Site also known as The Stone House.
 The Stone House is part of the Manassas National Battlefield Park.
 You can schedule a tour to get an up-close look at the house that Confederate forces used as a hospital during the battle.
 Much of the interior was destroyed when the Confederates took possession of the home, but you can see the renovations that were made to turn the home into a hospital.

 You might also like: Treat Mom To Mother’s Day Brunch At Battle Street Bistro

 The Mayfield Fort is an 11-acre area that is home to human artifacts dating back more the 3700 years.
-Its importance to the history of Manassas is that it once held a mansion that was used by Confederate soldiers to defend the railroad.
+It once held a mansion that was used by Confederate soldiers to defend the railroad.
 Visitors can view the remainder of the fortifications that the soldiers built to defend the area.

 Disclaimer: The stock image is being used for illustrative purposes only, and it is not a direct representation of the business, recipe, or activity listed.
 Any person depicted in the stock image is a model.